My Fall Garden

 A Beautiful Garden in the Middle of a Ghost Town

-What can you do with a sprig of basil, a teaspoon of peppercorns and a lemon?
+DIYWhat can you do with a sprig of basil, some peppercorns, and a lemon?
+Turns out, these simple edible items can do more than just flavor your food.

 Hint: The answer doesn’t involve eating them.